whisthq/whist/container-images/README.md

 This is how we push to production.
 For every push to `prod`, all applications that have a Dockerfile get automatically built and pushed to all AWS regions specified under `aws-regions` in `.github/workflows/push-images.yml`.
 This will then automatically trigger a new release of all the ECS task definitions in `fractal/ecs-task-definitions`, which need to be updated in production to point to our new container image tags.

+### Useful Debugging Practices

+If `./build_container_images.sh` is failing, try running with `./build-container_images.sh -o` for logging output.

+If the error messages seem to be related to fetching archives, try `docker system prune -af`.
+It's possible that Docker has cached out-of-date steps generated from an old container image, and needs to be cleaned and rebuilt.

 ## Styling

 We use [Hadolint](https://github.com/hadolint/hadolint) to format the Dockerfiles in this project.
 Your first need to install Hadolint via your local package manager, i.e. `brew install hadolint`, and have the Docker daemon running before linting a specific file by running `hadolint <file-path>`.